Designing Email Newsletter Templates in

 2. Who’s Your Audience?

-Knowing your audience is at the center of any successful email marketing campaign.
+Knowing your audience is at the heart of any successful email marketing campaign.
 Think of your perfect subscriber as someone you know very well—like your best friend.
 What are their interests?
 What keeps them up at night?
 What kind of content are they likely to engage with?

-3. What’s the Story?
+3. What’s the Narrative?

 4. How Is Your Design?

-5. Do You Have a Archetype?
+5. Do You Have a Template?

 6. What’s Your Call to Action?